 We indulged most evenings till the early hours with a great bunch of fellow backpackers we met at the pool and circus, all the main bars are only a stone’s throw away from each other on the Pai Walking Street, though a lot of them shut down around 12pm there’s always the rogue bar owner that has some contacts in the local police so they’re able to stay open till 3am.

-At many of the bars around Pai you’ll find a good amount of fire spinners, and people that have practiced at ‘the circus’ and have become fire spinning guru’s so start spinning a flaming stick around in a crowded bar like crazed madmen (and women) – which is nice.
-Of course with fire spinning comes the occasional mishap, one evening in particular one lovely guy set his jersey on fire, ouch!
+At many of the bars around Pai you’ll find a good amount of fire spinners, and people that have practised at ‘the circus’ and have become fire spinning guru’s so start spinning a flaming stick around in a crowded bar like crazed madmen (and women) – which is nice.
+Of course with fire spinning comes the occasional mishap, one evening, in particular, one lovely guy set his jersey on fire, ouch!

 To sum up Pai, it’s not to be missed, hippie or backpacker you’re sure to fall in love with this place just like we have.
 One of the cheaper places to visit in Thailand, and some of the most beautiful scenery and the friendliest people around.
 I’m in love…!